-Join Michele Vallisneri for an in-depth discussion in this video Indexing and slicing, part of Introduction to Data Analysis with Python.
+Join Michele Vallisneri for an in-depth discussion in this video Indexing and slicing, part of Python: Data Analysis.

 - In this video, we are going to learn how to index…and slice NumPy arrays.…We will also talk about extensions…to the Python indexing syntax…that are available with NumPy,…and we'll talk about the differences between indexing…and slicing in NumPy and in Python.…Let's go to the Python notebook,…and select the Exercise File for video 04_04.…And again, we'll have to import NumPy.…

 The indexing of NumPy arrays is an extension…of what you would do with Python lists.…So for instance, if we build a one dimensional array…of five elements, you could get individual elements…with a bracket notation.…You could start from the end,…and you could try to access a non-existent item…returning an index error.…For a two dimensional array,…such as a five by four area of random numbers,…let me fix this error.…